 HEALTHCARE

-Healthcare access is a major problem because good healthcare is not fully available to all Americans and is becoming unaffordable to many.
+Good healthcare is not fully available to all Americans and is becoming unaffordable to many.
 The CDC has estimated that 90% of the US annual healthcare expenditures is for people with chronic or mental health conditions.
 Many of these chronic conditions can be prevented or treated at lower costs with early detection or behavioral changes.
-If all Americans participated on a regular basis in basic healthcare services, we should be able to detect and begin treating conditions much earlier and at lower cost than what is now being done.

 Currently we have a two-class healthcare system: one for the poor that uses Medicaid and specially designed insurance pools, and one for everyone else.
 Separating people into first-class and second-class status has never worked out well for America or any other country.